-Oil tycoon Edward L. Doheny and his son, Edward “Ned” Doheny Jr.
+Oil tycoon Edward L. Doheny and son, Edward “Ned” Doheny Jr.

-This photo, looking west up El Camino Real (today’s Pacific Coast Hwy.), was taken in the 1920s before there was a Doheny State Beach.
+This photo, looking west up the Roosevelt Highway (today’s Pacific Coast Hwy.), was taken in the 1920s before there was a Doheny State Beach.
 Much of the land that makes up the park was donated to the State in May of 1931 for public use by oil tycoon Edward L. Doheny in memory of his son, “Ned”, killed in a tragic and mysterious shooting at his mansion in Beverly Hills.
 Additional land was donated or otherwise obtained from Santa Fe Railroad, the University of California Regents, and the Union Oil Company.
 Photo from “Sons and Daughters of Capistrano Valley,” Facebook.

 “If you build it, they will come!”